On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Biextensions, cubic structures and theta groups

-\np In this section, we briefly describe some concepts which pertain to biextensions, cubical structures and theta groups.
+In this section, we briefly describe some concepts which pertain to biextensions, cubic structures and theta groups.
 More details can be found in \cite{Mumford:Formal:Groups}, \cite{Breen:1983}, and \cite{Moret-Bailly}.
 In Section \ref{S-B-cubical-structures}, we use these concepts to study Severi-Brauer varieties and Azumaya algebras over Abelian varieties.
-For the basic structure theory of finite commutative groups schemes, we refer to \cite{Oort:1966}.
+For the basic structure theory of commutative groups schemes, over a fixed algebraically closed base field $\kk$, we refer to \cite{Oort:1966}.